Imasha-Samarasinghe/Airbnb-Market-Analytics-System/READme.md

 The notebook connects directly to PostgreSQL and contains the full EDA and statistical analysis code referenced in the final report, including all hypothesis tests, the correlation matrix, and OLS regression.

+---

+## ✅ What Was Completed

+- Full multi-city, configurable ingestion and profiling pipeline
+- Data cleaning with city-specific handling of currency, coordinates, and schema differences between Bangkok and Lisbon
+- 8-table star schema (5 dimensions, 3 facts) loaded into PostgreSQL, ~21 million rows total
+- Complete EDA covering distributions, geography, temporal trends, host analysis, and review patterns
+- 5 hypothesis tests with non-parametric methods, effect sizes, and OLS regression with VIF diagnostics
+- Interactive 5-tab Streamlit dashboard with live PostgreSQL querying and cross-filtering
+- Apache Airflow DAG for pipeline orchestration
+- Full Docker containerisation

+## ⏭ What Was Not Completed

+Sections 06 (Data Science/ML) and 07 (AI/ML Opportunities) of the assessment were deliberately not attempted, in favour of achieving depth across the data engineering and analytical sections.
+Rationale is documented in the report's Objectives & Scope and Limitations sections.